 Agenda Item 8.1 deals with the Report of the Director of the Radiocommunication Bureau.

 This Report could include the results of the studies or information to be provided under the WRC Resolutions and Recommendations having a reference to this Report and not related to another WRC-12 Agenda item.
 These WRC Resolutions and Recommendations are WRC Resolutions 63 (Rev.WRC-07), 80 (Rev.WRC-07), 547 (Rev.WRC-07) and 673 (WRC-07).
-Among those, WRC Resolutions 63, 80, 547 and 673 were specifically identified at CPM11-1 under Agenda item 8.1.1 Issue A, Agenda item 8.1.1 Issue C Agenda item 8.1.1 Issue B and Agenda item 8.1.3, respectively.
+Among those, WRC Resolutions 63, 547, 673 and 80 were specifically identified at CPM11-1 under Agenda item 8.1.1 Issue A, Agenda item 8.1.1 Issue B, Agenda item 8.1.1 Issue C and Agenda item 8.1.3, respectively.

 This Report could also include difficulties or inconsistencies encountered in the application of the Radio Regulations (RR) that are identified by the administrations, the Radiocommunication Bureau (BR) and the Radio Regulations Board (RRB), as well as the suggestion of the BR and the RRB of modifications of the RR to alleviate such difficulties or inconsistencies.